Stellar Interferometry for Gravitational Waves: SI Sensitivity

 The noise components arise from the detection process in many varieties and forms, that may sit on top of GW signals.
 The sensitivity of SI is determined primarily by two major sources of noise.
 One is shot noise due to the limitation of the luminosity of the target star as a light source.
 The other is acceleration noise that is instrument and/or experiment specific.
 Interferometric detectors are limited at high frequencies by the shot noise, which arises due to the randomness in the production of photons from their source.
 Shot noise can be calculated using the uncertainty principle: $\Delta p \cdot \Delta x = \hbar/2$ where $\hbar$ is the reduced Planck constant.
 In terms of the uncertainty in the photon number ($\Delta N_\gamma$) and displacement ($\Delta x$), it can be shown that the minimum detectable change by a gravitational wave is given by $\Delta x = \delta L_c = h L_c$ and $\Delta p = \Delta N_\gamma \times 2\pi \hbar/\lambda$.
 Each photon from a source arrives at a receiver at random times but with an average rate that is proportional to the signal strength.
 For this type of phenomena, the number of events that occur in a given time interval $\tau$ varies statistically, following a Poisson distribution.
 For a stellar source with optical power $\mathcal{P}$, the average number of photons that arrive within $\tau$ is given by $\langle N_\gamma \rangle = \mathcal{P}(\lambda /2\pi \hbar c)\tau$ and the root-mean-square deviation becomes $\Delta N_\gamma = \sqrt{\langle N_\gamma \rangle}$.
 Thus, a minimum detectable change from the shot noise can be written as

 Due to the orbital motion of the spacecraft and the relative position of a GW source with respect to the orbit, the maximum amplitude cannot be achieved.
 It is reduced by a factor of $\sqrt{5}$, when an average of interferometer response is taken with respect to the entire sky~\cite{ref:thorne}.
-Furthermore, the separation between two satellites ($\ell = \ell_s/2$) may not be comparable to the wavelength of GW's, hence the response is further impeded by a factor of $L_c /\ell$.
-For example, a star of apparent magnitude 8 yields optical power of $\mathcal{P}_\textrm{mag=8} \sim 10^{-10}$ W for R-band with $\lambda = 0.64$ nm.
-Note that the available optical power for LISA is $\mathcal{P}_\textrm{LISA available} \sim 2\times 10^{-10}$ W. Finally, the minimum detectable change in SI can be computed using
+Furthermore, the separation between two satellites ($\ell = \ell_s/2$) may not be comparable to the wavelength of GW's, hence the response is further impeded by an order of $\lambda_\textrm{GW}/\ell$.
+There is a trade-off between $\ell/\ell_s$ and $L_c/\ell$ that a small $\ell$ means higher visibility but it also needs to be high enough to be comparable to $L_c$ for better sensitivity.